Curb Your Attention: Causal Attention Gating for Robust Trajectory Prediction in Autonomous Driving: Methods

-The desired set of edges is discrete random variables from the Bernoulli distribution.
+Causal edges could be presented by binary discrete random variables which have Bernoulli distributions.
 However, training models with discrete variables is challenging due to the non-differentiability of the sampling operation.
 To overcome this issue, we replace the binary edge variables with a low-variance continuous relaxation of it named ``BinConcrete" \cite{gumbel_trick}, which is represented by the function $\rho$ in the above equation.
 It is defined as: $\text{BinConcrete}(\alpha,\lambda) \doteq \text{Sigmoid}((L+\log \alpha)/\lambda)$, where $\lambda$ is the temperature hyperparameter and $L = \log U + \log (1-U)$, where $U$ is a random variable sampled from a uniform distribution.
 Finally, the weighted edges $e_{ij} \in [0,1]$ form the weighted adjacency matrix $\mathbf{A}$.

 During inference, we apply a confidence threshold value $\tau$ to obtain a discrete causal graph.
 This approach allows us to adjust the sparsity of the causal graph at the inference time via the threshold value.
 We further discuss this feature with insights from the empirical results in \secref{sec:experiments}.